BatedUrGonnaDie/salty_bot/README.md

-Somewhat basic twitch chat bot with Twitch API and soon LoL/Osu API integration.
+Somewhat basic twitch chat bot with Twitch,Osu, Youtube, and SRL API's and soon LoL API integration.

 Coded with Python 2.7.6.
-Required module install Requests due to "core" integration with the script and how it automates stuff.
-More features in the future will be using the Requests module.
+Required module install Requests due to how many API calls it has now.

 Aim of this bot is to be able to retrieve game playing for speedrunners to have rotating commands for different games.
-Out of box commands are specific for myself but can be easily modified for any game by simply changing a few lines.

-Game and Title are retrieved passively once per minute from the Twitch API, so you no longer have to use a command to retrieve it.
-This also means you can leave the bot running and start streaming whenever and be good to go.

 Commands Explanation
 ====================